ga4gh/vrs/docs/source/terms_and_model.rst

 .. note:: The terms *allele* and *variant* are often used interchangeably, although this use may mask subtle distinctions made by some users.

-   * In the genetics community, *allele* may also refer to a haplotype.
-   * *Allele* connotes a state whereas *variant* connotes a change between states.
-This distinction makes it awkward to use *variant* to represent a refrence-agreement state at a Sequence Location, and was one of the factors that influenced the preference of *Allele* over *Variant* as the primary subject of annotations.
-   * Read more: Using :ref:`allele-not-variant`.
+   Specifically, while *allele* connotes a specific sequence state, *variant* connotes a **change** between states.

+   This distinction makes it awkward to use *variant* to represent an unchanged (refrence-agreement) state at a Sequence Location.
+This was a primary factor for choosing to use *allele* over *variant* when designing VRS.
+Read more about this design decision: Using :ref:`allele-not-variant`.
-**Biological Definition**

-One of a number of alternative forms of the same gene or same genetic locus.
-In the context of biological sequences, “allele” refers to one of a set of specific changes within a :ref:`Sequence`.
+An allele may refer to a number of alternative forms of the same gene or same genetic locus.
+In the genetics community, *allele* may also refer to a specific haplotype.
+In the context of biological sequences, “allele” refers to a distinct state of a molecule at a location.

 **Computational Definition**

-An Allele is the state of a molecule at a specified :ref:`Location`.
+A state of a molecule at a :ref:`Location`.

 **Information Model**